gluobe/infrastructure-2.0-workshop/Application/memegen-php/README.md

 #### Files ####
 * `config.php` is the file where a student can change the save locations for meme files and meme data and change the site color.
 * `functions.php` contains all used functions by the other smaller php files in this dir.
 It contains the most logic and is the proxy to access the database or filesystem.
-* `index.php` is the site itself and container jquery and ajax logic.
+* `index.php` is the site itself and contains jquery and ajax logic to update the site dynamically.